Emily Fanning: 2012

 Fanning received another wildcard into the Auckland Open in 2012, but again could not get past the first round, her conqueror this time being Anne Keothavong.
 She and Regina Kulikova were given wildcards into the doubles, going out in the first round to the top seeds, and eventual runners-up, Julia Görges and Flavia Pennetta.
 She played at all four junior Grand Slam events, losing in the first round of singles at each but reaching the second round of doubles at all except the Australian Open, and broke into the world's top 50 juniors.

-Fanning scored her first ITF main-draw singles win at San Luis Potosi, Mexico, in August, where she and Anett Kontaveit won the doubles title, and reached her first quarterfinal at Bogotá the following month.
+Fanning scored her first ITF main-draw singles win at San Luis Potosí, Mexico, in August, where she and Anett Kontaveit won the doubles title, and reached her first quarterfinal at Bogotá the following month.
 She was again voted New Zealand's female junior player of the year, and was rewarded with a nomination to the New Zealand Fed Cup team for 2013.